-Online graphic design courses give students the fundamental skills and knowledge they need to pursue the graphic design field.
-By combining technical skills and aesthetics, online graphic design courses can help students develop an understanding of how to create a visual product from conception to print or digital.
+Online graphic design courses can give students the fundamental skills and knowledge they need to pursue the graphic design field.
+By combining technical skills and aesthetics, graphic design training programs can help students develop an understanding of how to create a visual product from conception to print or digital.

 Students enrolled in online graphic design courses can expect to learn about topics such as:

 - How to choose, create and edit digital images

 - How to anticipate an audience's response to a design

 Additionally, students may have the opportunity to get hands-on graphic design experience through internships.